PORTLAND FIRE STATIONS THROUGH HISTORY

 Hose 3 - 1891 to 1912

-Station 23 was first built in 1891.
+Located on SE 7th Avenue between SE Stephens and Harrison Streets, Station 23 began life as Hose Company #3.
+It likely came to Portland when East Portland was annexed into the city in 1891.
 It would be re-built to its current design in 1912.
-This was a relatively standard design for the era, designed by then Battalion Chief Lee Holden.
+This was a standard Two Story design, one of the 25 stations designed by Lee Holden.
 At one time, the homes adjacent to it on 7th Avenue were called "firefighters row."
 That was a row of private houses owned by the firefighters who worked there.
-This was said to be a larger number of homes than most stations but the concept was not uncommon.
-In the days before cars were common, people typically lived near their work.
-Firefighting was not a high paying job so many firefighters even lived in the fire station.
-Work schedules were 7 days a week with only 12 hours per week off (prior to 1908).
-In 1908, firefighters were rewarded with a full 24 hours off per week.
-On November 1, 1919, a second platoon was added that allowed firefighters one day on, one day off, a 72 hour work week.
-This would continue until 1948 when the pension reform added a third platoon for one day on, two days off, a 56 hour week.
-The schedule has remained similar to this day.
-Station 23 would close in 1962 when the new Station 23 was built at 2915 SE 13th Place.
-The photo on the left shows the crew, motorized apparatus, and station.
-On the right is crew members occupying their time while on shift.
+This was said to be a larger number of homes than most stations, but the concept was not uncommon.
+In the days before affordable automobiles, people typically lived near their work.
+Firefighting was not a high paying job so many firefighters lived near or even in the fire station.
+Station 23 would close in 1962 when the new Station was built SE 13th Place.
+This building still exists, in private ownership.

 2915 SE 13th Place